flotob/blockchain/README.md

 ### Run locally
 `jekyll build --watch // on os x you might need to prefix this with: sudo bundle exec`

-`sudo bundle jekyll serve // same as above re: os x`
+`jekyll serve // same as above re: os x`